Role: UX Design lead

 We used 20 testers in the house building industry.

-This was specifically around the idea of working on files as part of a team:
+This was specifically around the idea of working on files as part of a team:• Do users understand when someone else is working on a file?

 • Do they understand the options available to them?